Earthquake of magnitude 6 strikes China's Sichuan province | Science-Environment

 - China

-An earthquake of magnitude 6 jolted Luxian County of southwest China's Sichuan province on Thursday, according to China Earthquake Networks Centre (CENC).
+An earthquake of magnitude 6 jolted Luxian County of southwest China's Sichuan province on Thursday, leaving at least two people dead and three others injured.

+The casualties were reported at Caoba village in Fuji Township, local authorities said.

 The quake struck at 4:33 am (local time), the state-run Xinhua news agency reported.